-The Data Display system provides the major operational interface between the VTS equipment and the human Vessel Traffic Service providers (the users or VTS Operators).
-The principal goals of a Data Display system are derived from the fundamental VTS requirements.
-These derive from the fundamental needs to minimise the probability of hazard occurrence, and to maximise the efficiency of all shipping operations in the controlled area.
+The Data Display system provides the major operational interface between the VTS equipment and end users (eg VTS operators, allied services).
+The principal goals of a Data Display system are derived from the fundamental VTS requirements such as to minimise the probability of hazard occurrence, and maximise the efficiency of all shipping operations in the VTS area.
 From these, lower level goals can be derived such as ease of use (to minimise errors and optimise efficiency), high VTS functional availability, the importance of data integrity, and the ability to learn from and improve upon current activities (collection and analysis of performance metrics) and undesirable events.

 To achieve these goals an effective Data Display and user interface will have some key features which are discussed further in the sections below.
 At a summary level these include: